nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons (UC06)
+1. User requests to list persons (UC06).
-2. User requests to add a remark to a specific person in the list
+2. User requests to add a remark to a specific person in the list.
-3. FAST displays the new remark in the contact
+3. FAST displays the new remark in the contact.

    Use case ends

 **Extensions**

 * 2a.
-The given index is invalid
+The given index is invalid.
     * 2a1.
-FAST shows an error message
+FAST shows an error message.
     * 2a2.
-FAST shows an example of remark command to user
+FAST shows an example of remark command to user.

       Use case ends

 * 2b.
 The given command syntax is invalid
     * 2b1.
-FAST displays an error message
+FAST displays an error message.
     * 2b2.
-FAST displays an example of the remark command to the user
+FAST displays an example of the remark command to the user.

       Use case ends

 * 2c.
 User removes an existing remark
     * 2c1.
-FAST displays a message that the remark has been removed
+FAST displays a message that the remark has been removed.

-      Use case ends
+      Use case ends.

 **Use case: UC05 - Find Contact**

 **MSS**

-1. User searches for a name
+1. User searches for a name.
-2. FAST shows a list of persons with the specified name or people whose name contains the search query
+2. FAST shows a list of persons with the specified name or people whose name contains the search query.

-   Use case ends
+   Use case ends.

 **Extensions**

 * 1a.
-The given search query is invalid
+The given search query is invalid.
     * 1a1.
-FAST shows an error message
+FAST shows an error message.
     * 1a2.
-FAST shows an example of find command to user
+FAST shows an example of find command to user.

-      Use case ends
+      Use case ends.

-* 1b FAST cannot find any contacts with the given search query
+* 1b FAST cannot find any contacts with the given search query.
     * 1b1.
-FAST displays a message to inform user no contacts that matches the query was found
+FAST displays a message to inform user no contacts that matches the query was found.

-      Use case ends
+      Use case ends.

 **Use case: UC06 - List Contacts**

 **MSS**

-1. User requests to list contacts
+1. User requests to list contacts.
-2. FAST displays a list of contacts
+2. FAST displays a list of contacts.

-   Use case ends
+   Use case ends.

 **Extensions**

 * 2a.
 The list is empty.

+  Use case ends.

+**Use case: UC07 - Add Appointment**

+**MSS**

+1. User requests to list persons (UC06)
+2. User requests to add a new appointment.
+3. FAST displays a message indicating success.
+4. FAST displays the new contact below.

+   Use case ends.

+**Extensions**

+* 2a.
+The given index is invalid.
+    * 2a1.
+FAST shows an error message.
+    * 2a2.
+FAST shows an example of add appointment command to user.

+* 2b.
+The given command syntax is invalid.
+    * 2b1.
+FAST shows an error message.
+    * 2b2.
+FAST shows an example of add appointment command to user.

+      Use case ends.

+* 2c.
+An appointment has already been scheduled.
+    * 2c1.
+FAST shows an error message.

+      Use case ends.

+**Use case: UC08 - Delete Appointment**

+**MSS**

+1. User requests to list persons (UC06)
+2. User requests to delete an appointment.
+3. FAST displays a message indicating success.
+4. FAST displays the new contact below.

+   Use case ends.

+**Extensions**

+* 2a.
+The given index is invalid.
+    * 2a1.
+FAST shows an error message.
+    * 2a2.
+FAST shows an example of delete appointment command to user.

+* 2b.
+No appointment scheduled yet.
+    * 2b1.
+FAST shows an error message.

+      Use case ends.

+**Use case: UC09 - Edit Appointment**

+**MSS**

+1. User requests to list persons (UC06)
+2. User requests to edit an appointment.
+3. FAST displays a message indicating success.
+4. FAST displays the new contact below.

+   Use case ends.

+**Extensions**

+* 2a.
+The given index is invalid.
+    * 2a1.
+FAST shows an error message.
+    * 2a2.
+FAST shows an example of edit appointment command to user.

+* 2b.
+The given command syntax is invalid.
+    * 2b1.
+FAST shows an error message.
+    * 2b2.
+FAST shows an example of edit appointment command to user.

+      Use case ends.

+* 2c.
+No appointment scheduled yet.
+    * 2c1.FAST shows an error message.

+      Use case ends.

+**Use case: UC10 - Update Completed Appointment**

+**MSS**

+1. User requests to list persons (UC06)
+2. User requests to update a completed appointment.
+3. FAST displays a message indicating success.
+4. FAST displays the new contact below.

+   Use case ends.

+**Extensions**

+* 2a.
+The given index is invalid.
+    * 2a1.
+FAST shows an error message.
+    * 2a2.
+FAST shows an example of delete appointment command to user.

+* 2b.
+No appointment scheduled yet.
+    * 2b1.
+FAST shows an error message.

-  Use case ends
+      Use case ends.

 *{More to be added}*